sdbx/Utils/test/DESIGN.md

 > A test representation is an abstract idea that consists of two elements: a *predefined input* and an *expected output*.

 > Definition.
-> A predefined input is an abstract idea that denotes what is to be fed to a n object program.
+> A predefined input is an abstract idea that denotes what is to be fed to an object program.

 > Definition.
 > An expected output is an abstract idea that denotes what is to be produced by an object program.